Students can join the graduate program by applying

 Application for Graduate Program

-- Application materials for the Pharmacology and Experimental Neuroscience Department graduate program are available online or can be requested by contacting the Chair of the Graduate Committee for the Department of Pharmacology and Experimental Neuroscience (see contact information below).
+- Application materials for the Pharmacology and Experimental Neuroscience Department graduate program are available online or can be requested by contacting the Chair of the Graduate Committee for the Department of Pharmacology and Experimental Neuroscience (see side bar contact information).

 - Application information for the BRTP can be found on it's web page - BRTP.